 World's Largest Biotech Hubs: Boston and the San Francisco Bay

-This disparity between pharmaceutical-focused Massachusetts and the broader biotech segment in California is also reflected in the 897 new potential drugs in development or trials mentioned in the Massachusetts Biotechnology Council 2011 Industry snapshot versus the 699 touted in a California Biomedical Industry 2012 report for the entire state, not just the San Francisco Bay region.
+This disparity between pharmaceutical-focused Massachusetts and the broader biotech segment in California is also reflected in the 1,896 new potential drugs in development or trials mentioned in the Massachusetts Biotechnology Council 2017 Industry snapshot versus the 1,274 medicines in the pipeline cited in the California Life Sciences Industry 2018 report for the entire state, not just the San Francisco Bay region.

 The prevalence of small biotech in the San Francisco isn't surprising for anyone familiar with the quantity of venture investment in this area.
-Based on a PricewaterhouseCoopers MoneyTree Report, approximately $2.3 billion was invested in San Francisco Bay area biotechnology and medical device companies in 2011, but only a little over half that, or $1.3 billion, was invested in the same sectors in Massachusetts.
-Though, almost all the Massachusetts investments were in biotechnology, not medical diagnostic, companies.
+Based on a PricewaterhouseCoopers/CB Insights HealthCare MoneyTree Report, in second quarter 2018 approximately $1.65 billion was invested in Silicon Valley area healthcare companies.
+That compares with $1.62 billion in investments for that same period for all of Massachusetts.

 It is not clear which is the top biotech cluster, but what is clear is that combined, Boston and San Francisco host the largest concentration of biotech activity in the world.
 Both areas have growing established broad-based biotech industry segments.
 Almost half of all US biotech investment is made in these areas, about 1/3 of the biotechnology employees work for companies in these areas, and about a quarter of US biotech companies are located in one of these clusters.
 These two regions are the major drivers for global biotechnology innovation.